Hello friends! I haven’t been active here on the blog for quite a while and finally decided to contribute again.

 The options for sending and receiving data include MQTT, HTTP, Web Socket, TCP, UDP.

-Some standard nodes allow describing custom data processing logic using JS or, for instance, execute a system command call.
-Thus, Node-RED allows describing a rather complex data processing logic while also providing you with the visual representation of the flow.
+Some standard nodes allow describing custom data processing logic using JS or, for instance, executing a system command call.
+Thus, Node-RED allows describing a rather complex data processing logic while also providing you with a visual representation of the flow.